Gankyun/mtrix-client/README.md

 # mtrIX-client
-A matrix route detection and visualization platform
+matrix is route detection and visualization platform, and this is the client part of mtrIX